ghsoares/godui/web-documentation/contributing/workflow.md

 ## Documentation

-Godui's online documentation uses [Docsify](https://docsify.js.org/) to easily generate html at runtime using markdown, all the relevant files can be found at `docs/` folder inside the repository.
+Godui's online documentation uses [Docsify](https://docsify.js.org/) to easily generate html at runtime using markdown, all the relevant files can be found at `web-documentation` folder inside the repository.

 ### Class reference

-For the Godui's custom classes references, I've made a script that parses the markdown to extract the class's methods and properties information, it can be found at `docs/js/apify.js`, it consists of some HTML tags to describe the class:
+For the Godui's custom classes references, I've made a script that parses the markdown to extract the class's methods and properties information, it can be found at `web-documentationjs/apify.js`, it consists of some HTML tags to describe the class:

 - `<span class-ref>{class}</span>`: Inserts a link to the Godot's class reference based on `{class}` name, the only exceptions are `void` and Godui's classes (must be inserted at `apify.js:CLASS_REFERENCE` object);